 Rohit Nafday is a partner in the Firm's Executive Compensation Practice Group.
 Rohit's practice focuses on the executive compensation and benefits aspects of public and private mergers, acquisitions, reorganizations, and other corporate transactions.
 Rohit also regularly advises clients on the negotiation of executive employment, change in control, retention, and severance agreements, the design and implementation of equity compensation arrangements, and tax, securities, and corporate governance matters related to compensation arrangements.
+From 2016–2020, he was selected as a “Rising Star” by Super Lawyers for his executive compensation practice.

 “From Sense to Nonsense and Back Again: SRO Immunity, Doctrinal Bait-and-Switch, and a Call for Coherence,” 77 U Chi L Rev 847 (2010).